blinskey/greek-reference/README.md

 ## Contributing

-Pull requests are welcome and encouraged.
-Please read the [contributing guidelines][contributing] to get started.
+Greek Reference is not under active development at this time.
+I am willing to consider pull requests but cannot guarantee a prompt response.
+Please review the [contributing guidelines][contributing] before sending a request..

 ## Press